lorenzoliuzzo/MBAI-gdb/README.md

 **MBAI-gdb** is the graph database backend for the [Money Ball AI project](https://github.com/lorenzoliuzzo/MBAI).

 The goal is to transforms raw NBA play-by-play data into a high-fidelity [Neo4j](https://github.com/neo4j/neo4j) graph, enabling advanced analytics.
-Unlike standard SQL approaches, this project models a game as a series of connected events and states.

 ## Core Entities
 - `Team`: static entity representing a team.